 The design and implementation of a differential based PSK demodulator for satellite and space applications has been presented.
-The baseband circuit including 1-bit A/D converter has been designed and fabricated through Honeywell's 0.35- μ m SOI CMOS process.
+The baseband circuit including 1-bit ADC has been designed and fabricated through Honeywell's 0.35- $\mu$ m SOI CMOS process.
 It is mainly designed for low power and radiation hardening and tolerates Doppler shifts.
 Although the paper focuses on the design and implementation of the proposed demodulator for space applications, the DPSK mode of the demodulator with the low-power implementation methods presented can be applicable to terrestrial applications.
 The receiver is designed for multiple bit rates and has a sensitivity of -107 dBm for the data rate of 100 Kbps.
-Including 1-bit A/D, the digital baseband circuit consumes a power less than 1 mW.
+Including 1-bit ADC, the digital baseband circuit consumes a power less than 1 mW.

 The 1-bit ADC front-end is ideally suited for deep space communications-the target application due to the absence of adjacent channel interference.
-Using 1-bit A/D requires less dynamic range than multibit A/D converters which makes it more atractive from practical view.
-Even though the receiver can be used with multi-bit A/D converters, we are mainly interested in 1-bit A/D converter front-end for the reason that a hard-limiter (or 1-bit A/D converter) has been a part of many satellite transponders.
+Using 1-bit ADC requires less dynamic range than multibit ADCs which makes it more attractive from practical view.
+Even though the receiver can be used with multi-bit ADCs, we are mainly interested in 1-bit ADC front-end for the reason that a hard-limiter (or 1-bit ADC) has been a part of many satellite transponders.
 However, for terrestrial applications due to the large number of interferers that might affect the performance of the receiver, multiple bits ADC might be preferable with the price of higher circuit complexity and power consumption.